 Ioannides has also led orchestras extensively in the United States including the Buffalo and Rochester Philharmonics and the orchestras of Chattanooga, Charleston, Louisville, New Haven, New West, North Carolina, Toledo and Tulsa.
 A protégé of the late OttoWerner Mueller, Ioannides has appeared in special engagements with the Los Angeles Philharmonic, New World Symphony and the London Symphony Orchestra working with Pierre Boulez and EsaPekka Salonen.

 Formerly the Assistant Conductor of the Cincinnati Symphony Orchestra, Ioannides was the first woman appointed to its full-time conducting staff.
 She also held appointments as Music Director of the El Paso Symphony, guest Music Director of the Dessoff Choirs, and Music Director of Oxford University.
 Her extensive and diverse experience in orchestral, choral, operatic, new works and multimedia performance is equal to her passion to support learning and music education.
-She continues to coach orchestra at high-level conservatories such as Yale University, Curtis Institute, and the Chicago College of Performing Arts.
+She continues to coach orchestra at high-level conservatories such as Yale University, Curtis Institute, Chicago College of Performing Arts.

 A zealous supporter of living composers, Ioannides has conducted over 40 World, North American and European premieres.
 Under her leadership, Spartanburg Philharmonic Orchestra and Symphony Tacoma have received ArtWorks grants from the National Endowment for the Arts, both for creativity in collaborations, commissioning and community involved projects.
 She has both commissioned and directed films for live orchestral multimedia performances, including Holst’s The Planets and Steve Reich’s The Desert Music.
 During the summer of 2016 she was producer and advisor for a new multimedia art film to accompany Darius Milhaud’s Creation du Monde, directed by Brad McCombs, using artwork selected from the Cincinnati Art Museum as well as her own personal paintings and collections internationally; the multimedia performance was premiered at Cincinnati’s Summermusik Festival 2016.